-7.2 The DSL and Deputy DSLs
+8.2 The DSL and Deputy DSLs

-- The DSL and Deputy DSLs will undertake child protection and safeguarding training at least every 2 years. - In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments). - They will also undertake Prevent awareness training and online safety training.
+- The DSL and Deputy DSLs will undertake child protection and safeguarding training at least every 2 years. - In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments). - They will also undertake Prevent awareness training and online safety training (including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).

-7.3 Governors and Trustees
+8.3 Governors and Trustees

-- All governors receive an appropriate level of training to provide them with the necessary knowledge to: - o ensure safeguarding policies and procedures are effective - make sure they have the knowledge and information needed to perform their functions - o understand their responsibilities. - As the chair of governors or a Trustee may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they should receive training in managing allegations for this purpose.
+- All governors receive an appropriate level of training to provide them with the necessary knowledge to: - o ensure safeguarding policies and procedures are effective - make sure they have the knowledge and information needed to perform their functions - understand their responsibilities. - As the chair of governors or a Trustee may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher, they should receive training in managing allegations for this purpose.

-7.4 Recruitment - interview panels
+8.4 Recruitment - interview panels

 At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, KCSIE (2022), and will be in line with local safeguarding procedures.
+This will cover, as a minimum, the contents of the Department for Education's statutory guidance, KCSIE (2023), and will be in line with local safeguarding procedures.

-7.5 Supervision
+8.5 Supervision

-- All staff who have contact with children and families will have supervision which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues. - All DSLs are able to access external supervision and support at least six times a year. - All staff are able to access support through their line manager, EMAT Central Team and the Employee Assist Programme.
+- All staff who have contact with children and families will be offered opportunities for regular supervision which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues. - All DSLs are able to access external supervision and support at least six times a year. - All staff are able to access support through their line manager, EMAT Central Team and the Employee Assist Programme.

-7.6 Specific safeguarding issues
+8.6 Specific safeguarding issues